Plasmodium falciparum

-Plasmodium falciparum is a unicellular protozoan parasite of humans, and the deadliest species of Plasmodium that causes malaria in humans.
+Plasmodium falciparum is a unicellular protozoan parasite of humans and is the deadliest species of Plasmodium that causes malaria in humans.
 The parasite is transmitted through the bite of a female Anopheles mosquito and causes the disease's most dangerous form, falciparum malaria.
-It is responsible for around 50% of all malaria cases.
 P. falciparum is therefore regarded as the deadliest parasite in humans.
 It is also associated with the development of blood cancer (Burkitt's lymphoma) and is classified as a Group 2A (probable) carcinogen.

 The species originated from the malarial parasite Laverania found in gorillas, around 10,000 years ago.
 Alphonse Laveran was the first to identify the parasite in 1880, and named it Oscillaria malariae.
 Ronald Ross discovered its transmission by mosquito in 1897.
 Giovanni Battista Grassi elucidated the complete transmission from a female anopheline mosquito to humans in 1898.
 In 1897, William H. Welch created the name Plasmodium falciparum, which ICZN formally adopted in 1954.
 P. falciparum assumes several different forms during its life cycle.
 The human-infective stage are sporozoites from the salivary gland of a mosquito.
 The sporozoites grow and multiply in the liver to become merozoites.
 These merozoites invade the erythrocytes (red blood cells) to form trophozoites, schizonts and gametocytes, during which the symptoms of malaria are produced.
 In the mosquito, the gametocytes undergo sexual reproduction to a zygote, which turns into ookinete.
 Ookinete forms oocytes from which sporozoites are formed.

-As of the World Health Organization World Malaria Report 2021, there were 241 million cases of malaria worldwide in 2020, resulting in an estimated 627,000 deaths.
-Nearly all malarial deaths are caused by P. falciparum, and 95% of such cases occur in Africa.
-Children under five years of age are most affected, accounting for 80% of the total deaths.
-In Sub-Saharan Africa, almost 100% of cases were due to P. falciparum, whereas in most other malarial countries, other, less virulent plasmodial species predominate.
+In 2022, some 249 million cases of malaria worldwide resulted in an estimated 608,000 deaths, with 80 percent being 5 years old or younger.
+Nearly all malaria related deaths are caused by P. falciparum, and 95% of such cases occur in Africa.
+In Sub-Saharan Africa, almost 100% of cases were due to P. falciparum, whereas in most other regions where malaria is endemic, other, less virulent plasmodial species predominate.

 History

 Falciparum malaria was familiar to the ancient Greeks, who gave the general name πυρετός (pyretós) "fever".
 Hippocrates (c.
 460–370 BCE) gave several descriptions on tertian fever and quartan fever.
 It was prevalent throughout the ancient Egyptian and Roman civilizations.
-It was the Romans who named the disease "malaria"—mala for bad, and aria for air, as they believed that the disease was spread by contaminated air, or miasma.
+It was the Romans who named the disease "malaria"—mala for bad, and aria for air, as they believed that the disease was spread by contaminated air, or miasma which had been proven wrong in the modern area.